brentharts/inkscape_libcroco/tests/README-description.txt

 test5-main.c file; parses the stylesheet given in parameter to the test5 binary.
-Walks down the xml document tree and runs the selector engine on each xml documument node to get the css rule that matches it.
+Walks down the xml document tree and runs the selector engine on each xml document node to get the css rule that matches it.
 Displays a report that basically say: "this xml node was matched by this set of css rules"
 """""""""""""""""""""""""""""""""""""""""""""""""